yamsam/Qt5Caffe2AndroidDemo/README.md

 ### Features
 * Use Caffe2, deep learning framework to classify images
-* Use QtQuick Camera to capture a display image
+* Use QtQuick Camera and QAbstractVideoFilter to capture a display image
 * Use Squeeze Net, a light neural network for mobile, trained by 1000 class imagenet
 * You can make your AI App by writing only c++